Kabali: Accolades

-Possible sequel
+Sequel

 Shortly after the film's success, in an interview with Don Groves, S. Thanu said that the initial results exceeded his expectations and that the film's ending sets up a sequel.
 On 25 July 2016, he spoke, "We created an open climax for Kabali.
 So, director Ranjith and I are interested in a sequel for this gangster flick.
 However, Rajinikanth will have to give us the nod to carry on.
 The film's collections indicate that it is a sensational hit, and has surpassed all records".

 Legacy

 The song "Neruppu Da" inspired a 2017 film of same name starring Vikram Prabhu.
 The title was kept as the film portrayed Vikram Prabhu as a firefighter and a fan of Rajinikanth.